microsoft/dotnet/releases/net462/dotnet462-changes.md

     ```

    `<GCNoAffinitize enabled="true"/>` specifies to not affinitize the Server GC threads with CPUs.
     `<GCHeapCount enabled="6"/>` 6 specifies you want 6 heaps.
-The actual # of heaps is the min of what you specify and what your proces is allowed to use.
+The actual # of heaps is the min of what you specify and what your process is allowed to use.
     `<GCHeapAffinitizeMask enabled="144"/>` the # is in decimal so this is 0x90, meaning you want to use those 2 bits as your process mask.
-The actual # of heaps is the min of what you specify, what your proces is allowed to use and the # of set bits in this mask you specify.
+The actual # of heaps is the min of what you specify, what your process is allowed to use and the # of set bits in this mask you specify.
 [274126] [Added: May 2017]
 * If you are marshaling array of struct A and also array of struct B as SAFEARRAY, and struct A/B has identical GUIDs, you may run into a memory leak.
 [365349] [Added: May 2017]
 * If you are marshaling array of struct A and also array of struct B as SAFEARRAY, and struct A/B has identical GUIDs, you may run into a memory leak.
 [424243] [Added: May 2017]
 * If you are marshaling array of struct A and also array of struct B as SAFEARRAY, and struct A/B has identical GUIDs, you may run into a memory leak.
 [431586] [Added: May 2017]